pmean/build-website/text/07/CumulativeProbabilities.md

 function](http://en.wikipedia.org/wiki/Incomplete_gamma_function) and
+the [regularized incomplete beta function](http://en.wikipedia.org/wiki/Incomplete_beta_function#Incomplete_beta_function), respectively
+- and this is
+- I suspect
-the [regularized incomplete beta function](http://en.wikipedia.org/wiki/Incomplete_beta_function#Incomplete_beta_function), respectively, and this is, I suspect, another way of deriving the above relationships.
+- another way of deriving the above relationships.

+[Update: March 21
-[Update: March 21, 2007] The relationship between the Poisson and the Chi-squared random variable is fairly easy to show if you recognize the relationship between the Chi-squared distribution and the Gamma distribution.
+- 2007] The relationship between the Poisson and the Chi-squared random variable is fairly easy to show if you recognize the relationship between the Chi-squared distribution and the Gamma distribution.
 The first equation above can be rewritten as